RyanEdwards1/Data-Base/README.md

 # Data-Base

 ## User Stories

-### As a User i would like to be able to
+### As a User i would like to be able to:
-* see how much HP my hero has.
+* See how much HP my hero has.
-* see how much HP the enemies have.
+* See how much HP the enemies have.